100 Notable alumni of

 -

-George William Whitehurst is an American former journalist and politician who served in the United States House of Representatives from the commonwealth of Virginia.
-He began his career as a professor at the Norfolk campus of the College of William and Mary, which became Old Dominion College in 1962.
-After serving as Dean of Students from 1963–1968, Whitehurst left academia for a nineteen-year stay in Congress.
+George William Whitehurst is an American retired journalist and politician from Virginia who served in the United States House of Representatives from 1969 to 1987.
+He began his career as a professor at the Norfolk campus of the College of William and Mary, which became Old Dominion University in 1962.
+After serving as Dean of Students from 1963 to 1968, Whitehurst left academia for a nineteen-year stay in Congress.
 Upon retiring from politics, he returned to what was by then Old Dominion University, where he currently holds the chair of Kaufman Lecturer in Public Affairs.

 -